 - constructs appropriate development in older parts of the City; or

 - is being induced by other jurisdictions to relocate from San Diego.

 The City can help with project advocacy, due diligence and streamlined-ministerial and discretionary-permit review processes.
 Financial incentives can include reimbursement of all or a portion of building and/or development-related fees.

-The City's Economic Development Department has a proactive Business Expansion, Attraction and Retention (BEAR) Team that works directly with key businesses in targeted industries to provide assistance and incentives that result in the retention and creation of jobs in San Diego.
+The City's Economic Development Department has a proactive Business Expansion, Attraction and Retention (BEAR) team that works directly with key businesses in targeted industries.
+It provides assistance and actively promotes incentives to businesses and other economic development stakeholders in our region, resulting in the creation and retention of jobs in San Diego.
 Several business incentive programs are available locally and statewide to assist companies in the San Diego region.

 The State of California's New Employment Credit (NEC) allows San Diego businesses an opportunity to capture valuable tax credits intended to leverage against their annual state income tax liability.
 In part, the NEC allows qualifying companies to capture up to $56,000 in tax credits (per qualified employee) for hiring individuals in traditionally difficult to employ categories; such as recently discharged veterans, ex-offenders, long-term unemployed, and public assistance recipients.

 For more information regarding employer and employee eligibility requirements for the state’s New Employment tax credit program, please visit the California Franchise Tax Board - New Employment Credit Frequently Asked Questions.

 Please click on the following link (New Employment Credit Estimator) if you would like to find out if your business may be eligible for state tax credits based on full-time employees hired after Jan.
 1, 2014.